It also sets a basic allowance for MPs and determines their superannuation.

 The Authority also sets an allowance for MPs to cover out of pocket expenditure such as entertainment of visitors, staff, constituents and officials, koha, memberships, sponsorships and fees.
 The latest Parliamentary Salaries and Allowances Determination has details of items covered.

 This allowance recognises the costs that fall on MPs because of their representative role, and which it is neither administratively efficient nor possible to deal with on a reimbursement basis.
-Inland Revenue is consulted each year to confirm the continuance of a tax free status which flows from the fact that MPs do not gain personal benefit from the expenditure.
+Inland Revenue is consulted each year to confirm the continuance of a tax-free status which flows from the fact that MPs do not gain personal benefit from the expenditure.

 Legislative framework